d-iii-s/msim/notes.md

 Although, the two processors should not execute from same piece of memory in practice.
 For now, I have changed it, so the processor holds itself 1 frame of decoded data, but it could be changed later, that the frames themselves hold the decoded data with information, which architecture are they decoded into.

+This is untested as of now on mips (!!!)

 ### mem

 `mem.h` and `mem.c` are named unfortunately, they shoudl be named dmem.

+### LR and SC

+they need to cooperate with mips cpu, so the SC control should work in general physmem manager.

 ## data types

 36 bit physical space can be supported.
 RISC-V has only 34-bit physical addresses, but the spec states, that they can be zero-extended to any length used by the implementation, so we can satisfy shis interface.

 ## random msim facts